wmhorsey/STE-model/11-11-2025/STE-Model_MasterDoc_WithCode_11_12_2025.md

 Strong force: 2D shell tension + void-locking (cores attract) + flare-quenching (spikes repel).

+The strong force is not a "cage" but the active consequence of the Void Core's "siphon" nature.
+You cannot isolate a Void Core; attempting to do so triggers its black hole-like reconfiguration of local STE fluid to build a new particle around itself.
+Void-locking attracts cores together, while flare-quenching repels spikes, maintaining confinement.

 ### C Code Illustration: Strong Force Calculations

 Functions for locking and quenching.